mohammadalicss/COVID19_ICU_Twitter_Analysis/README.md

 ## Python script, sample data, and output
 I have executed and tested this script on Google Colab.
 It can be modified to run in other environments.
 The Python script included in this repository includes:
-+ Little data pre-processing steps
 + Descriptive analysis
 + Time-series analysis
 + Sentiment analysis
-+ LDA-based topic modeling
++ LDA-based topic modeling (in-progress)
++ Computational framing analysis (in-progress)

-Requirements
+## Requirements

-Python libraries, used in the script, include: requests
+Python libraries, used in the script, include:
-BeautifulSoup (from bs4)
-pandas
+- pandas
+- matplotlib
+- nltk
+- sklearn
-os
+- os
-csv

 ### Contact
 For questions or potential collaboration, feel free to reach out at mali24@umd.edu